qingranli/fisheryCollapse/README.md

 # Replication Materials for *Fishery Collapse Revisited*

-authors: Qingran Li, Martin Smith last update on Aug 1, 2020
+authors: Qingran Li, Martin Smith

+last update on August 1, 2020

 __OA_sim.m__  simulates the trajectories of stock, effort, and harvest leading to the open access equilibrium with a logistic growth function.
 Outputs from this function are